 Centre for Public Policy and Economic Analysis (CEA) has published its Croatia 2025 Vision which contains concrete market reform ideas for minimum 30% increase of competitiveness and economic freedom.
 All ideas are based on relevant world methodologies with concrete policy direction adjusted to practical challenges.

-According to the World Economic Forum, Croatia hold the 74th position in terms competitiveness in the world.
-World Bank’s Doing Business 2018 report puts Croatia at the 51st place, while Heritage Foundation places Croatia on the 92nd place with 62% in its index of economic freedom.
+According to the World Economic Forum, Croatia holds the 74th position in terms of competitiveness in the world.
+The World Bank’s Doing Business 2018 report puts Croatia at the 51st place, while the Heritage Foundation places Croatia on the 92nd place with 62% in its index of economic freedom.

 According to Eurostat, in 2017, Romania reached the same economic standard (GDP per capita in purchasing power parity) as Croatia.
 Among EU Member States only Bulgaria ranks lower.
 Many Member States which were lagging behind Croatia at the end of 20th century are now doing much better (Slovakia, the Czech Republic, Poland, and all Baltic states).